Emergency Dental CareFor an appointment call our office today at 407-203-4100 or Make an Appointment

 Continue reading for more information on what is considered a dental emergency or call our Orlando, Florida office immediately at 407-203-4100 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Lake Nona Family Dentistry are trained to quickly respond by connecting you with a dentist who can give prompt relief.
+When a toothache or another dental emergency strikes, the emergency team at Lake Nona Family Dentistry are trained to quickly respond by connecting you with a provider who can give prompt relief.
 We handle a wide range of emergency dental issues, which may include: